harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/create-a-kubernetes-blue-green-deployment.md

 :::

-PDB defines the budget for voluntary disruption.
-PDB lets the cluster know the minimum threshold for available pods that the cluster needs to guarantee to ensure baseline availability or performance.
+A Pod Disruption Budget (PDB) defines the budget for voluntary disruptions.
+To ensure baseline availability or performance, the PDB lets the cluster know the minimum threshold for pod availability.

 PDB can be applied for the following types of controllers: